One Thing at a Time: Commercial performance

 On the Billboard Hot 100 dated March 18, 2023, all 36 tracks from the album charted simultaneously, causing Wallen to supplant the record set by Drake (27) for the most simultaneous chart entries in a single week.
 Wallen additionally charted five songs in the top-ten of the Billboard Hot 100 in the same week, being "Last Night" (at No. 1), "Thought You Should Know" (No. 7), "You Proof" (No. 8), "Thinkin' Bout Me" (No. 9), and the title track (No. 10).
 The album held the record for the fifth-largest streaming week of all time at the time of its release, earning a total of 498.28 million on-demand streams.
 On the Billboard year-end chart, the album was named the number one album in 2023 while "Last Night" was named the number one song in 2023, this caused Wallen to become the first country artist to capture both the year-end number one album and single in the same year.
+The album has been certified 9× Platinum by RIAA.
 Outside of the United States, the album would peak at number one in Canada, Australia, and New Zealand.
 One Thing at a Time additionally peaked within the top-twenty in Norway and Ireland, and also charted moderately in Scotland and the United Kingdom.